 (an inmate at JRCC)

-The following comments were all made by inmates who took part in the “Pilgrims in Recovery” retreats held at Prisons:
+The following comments were all made by inmates who took part in the “Sojourners in Recovery” retreats held at Prisons:

 “(I appreciated) feeling all the love in such a forsaken place…(and)